pheen/fuzzy_ruby_server/README.md

 # Fuzzy Ruby Server

 A Ruby language server designed to stay performant for large codebases.
-A full-text search backend gives fast, but fuzzy search results that approximates the behaviour of Ruby.
+A full-text search backend gives fast, but fuzzy search results that closely approximates the behaviour of Ruby.

 | Features  |  |
 | ------------- | ------------- |